 A list of witnesses related to an investigation will be compiled by the Investigator and communicated to the Title IX Coordinator.
-Meetings with witnesses will be disclosed to both the complainant and the respondent pursuant to the meeting notification policy.
 Complainants, respondents, and witnesses will be reminded of their responsibility to contribute to a thorough, timely, and impartial investigation by ensuring that no witness is in any way coerced or retaliated against by any individual or group of individuals.